chschnell/build-qt5-rpi/README.md

  4. **build**

     Run Qt's `make` parallelized over number of cores.
-Patch broken paths in `libQt5WebEngineCore.so.5.9.3` if it exists.
+Patch broken paths in `libQt5WebEngineCore.so.5` if its realpath exists.

  5. **install**

     Install Qt locally.
 Clean all remains from a previous build on the Pi, then install SDK on the Pi and setup and run `ldconfig`.
 Build tar archives.

-## Cross-build and run an example on the Pi
+## Build Example

-### Pi Setup
+### Raspberry Pi Runtime Setup

 These final touches are recommended, though not strictly required, to improve running Qt applications without X11 on the Pi.